scuzzydude/asimov/asimov.md

 Baseball just went through decades of teaching the world's children that the way to achieve your dreams was by being big and strong, if not naturally, then by shooting yourself up with steroids.
 Along comes this kid -- the smallest player in professional baseball in forty years -- who grew up under very meager circumstances but with fantastic parents who challenged him to dream an impossible dream and go for it.
 When José Altuve signed a contract with the Astros in 2007 as a 16-year-old for \$15,000, it was already like climbing Mount Everest without oxygen.
 What José has achieved in his career was not too good to be true.
 It was impossible.
 A kid from Venezuela with nothing but great parents.
 A kid who had a dream.
 Not the largest, or strongest, or fastest, but the greatest MVP in American League history.
 A baseball genius.

-Hollywood, the asterisk is this: You will always be the villain in the greatest hero story of the history of sports.
+Hollywood, the asterisk is this: You will always be the villain in the greatest hero story in the history of sports.
 And yes, my evil plan is to trick Hollywood into putting up a counter effort in the genius economy to nullify my story of genius with one of their own.
 There's no story better, and Hollywood is so vain, you'll stick to your fantasy while a real legend of impossible triumph passes you by.
 Somebody in Venezuela has already written the screenplay.

 José Altuve is no cheater.